 Shakespeare lives on at Fieldstone Day School.
 Every year, for over a decade and a half, students in Grade One to Grade Eight are given the opportunity to participate in a Shakespeare Production.
 The performances are versions of plays by William Shakespeare from the series Shakespeare for Young People.
 Family and friends have come to see productions of <em>Macbeth, Hamlet, King Lear, The Taming of the Shrew, </em>and <em>Much Ado about Nothing</em>, to name a few.
 Whether a comedy or a tragedy, each year the students’ performance on stage, for one night only, leaves the audience in awe of the talent they have witnessed.
 The production consists of a play written in five acts and a summary in between the acts, presented in the form of sonnets or rhyming couplets.
 This often requires a cast of student for the characters in the main play and a group of students for the Rhyming Couplets or Sonnets Crew, also known as “the players.”
 Students who wish to be in the main play are given time to prepare for an audition and they can request a small, medium or large role in order to ensure that they can attend the required rehearsals, which are scheduled during many months before the production date, and still stay on top of their other co-curricular activities and their academics.
 Once a student has been a part of a Shakespeare Production, they are almost always eager to be in the next one; they can’t wait to hear which the next play will be, when they can audition, and how soon they can get their copy of the script so they can begin memorizing their lines and becoming their character.
 Being part of a Shakespeare Production allows students to trust their abilities, strengthen their memory, and gain confidence.
 It also develops excellent focus of mind, body, and voice, as well as enhances their communication skills through the use of verbal and non-verbal expression.
 As the director of the annual Shakespeare Productions since 2009, I have been continually amazed with the level of dedication shown by the students during rehearsals, and the talent and energy that they exude when they are on stage is exemplary.
 The overall positive attitude they each demonstrate towards understanding the play and performing it well is paramount.

 Visual Arts at Fieldstone includes much more than simply studio work and art appreciation.
-Within the Visual Arts course itself, students’ visual literacy expands into a broader perception, where we turn seeing into vision, translating reality into symbols and connections, and enhancing all other learning experiences.
-Learning in, about or through the Visual Arts at Fieldstone, helps students use their imagination and make creative choices to communicate their ideas, observations, feelings and values.
+Within Visual Arts courses, students’ visual literacy expands and impacts all other learning experiences.
+Learning in, about or through the Visual Arts at Fieldstone helps students to use their imaginations and make creative choices to communicate their ideas, observations, feelings, and values.

 Students explore the expressive character of art, their personal perceptions of art works, and the elements and principles of design.
-They investigate and produce a variety of art works using various media, processes, and traditional and emerging technologies.
-They develop skills in using art tools, materials and techniques.
+They investigate and produce a variety of art works using various media processes and traditional and emerging technologies.
+They develop skills using art tools, materials and techniques.
 Such learning also enhances students’ ability to respond to and interpret existing works.
-To wrap up the overall Visual Arts experience, the students participate in hanging, displaying and curating their very own art show with their own work for a true, authentic and complete Visual Arts experience.
+To wrap up the overall Visual Arts experience, the students participate in hanging, displaying, and curating their very own art show for a true, authentic, and complete Visual Arts experience.